saurabhacellere/flink/docs/dev/stream/operators/process_function.zh.md

 ## Low-level Joins

-To realize low-level operations on two inputs, applications can use `CoProcessFunction` or `KeyedCoProcessFunction`.
+To realize low-level operations on two inputs, applications can use `CoProcessFunction`.
 This function is bound to two different inputs and gets individual calls to `processElement1(...)` and `processElement2(...)` for records from the two different inputs.